OlympusDAO-Education/Documentation/basics/inverse-bonds.md

 ## What are inverse bonds?

+Inverse bonds have been introduced as a protocol lever in [OIP-76](https://snapshot.org/#/olympusdao.eth/proposal/0xa544837835f3c4e681efba18d33623d4eb2acedec352dfc3c926a45902cd3612) as a way to support the price of OHM when below the backing per OHM.
+As their name suggests, one can think of inverse bonds as doing the "inverse" of what a regular bond does: instead of taking a treasury asset in exchange for OHM, **it takes in OHM in exchange for an asset from the treasury**.

+Here is a TL;DR on inverse bonds:
-- They buy your OHM and sell you a backing asset from the treasury.
+- They buy your OHM in exchange for a backing asset from the treasury.
 - They buy your OHM at a premium (slightly above market price) and then burn it.
+- They buy your OHM at a slight discount to the backing per OHM, increasing the backing per remaining OHM.
-- They have no vesting and the asset exchange is instant.
+- They have no vesting, meaning that the asset exchange is instant.
 - They are only available while the OHM market price is below the backing per OHM.
 - They are launched by the policy team.
 - Their price is determined by the market.

 ## Why are these bonds being introduced?

-- The policy team enacts monetary policy to support the health of the protocol.
-- Inverse bonds are an additional tool for the policy team to do that effectively.
-- They allow OHM to be sold without directly affecting its market price.
-- Their purpose is
-    - to absorb some sell pressure for OHM.
-    - to increase the backing per OHM.
+The purpose of inverse bonds is to absorb some sell pressure for OHM, supporting its price while increasing the backing per OHM.
-- They mirror the properties of regular bonds that have been incredibly effective.

 ## What assets can I bond?